~ Paper Transformations ~ Lyrical Lines ~

 Jo Ann has most recently exhibited her work at Kinston Community Arts Center, 2TenHaustudio, Dream Builders: Artists Who Guide at Thalian Hall, ACME Art Studios, 621N4th Gallery, Bottega Art & Wine, and Manifest Design.

-The first brushstrokes and bits of paper in my work become a catalyst for the journey that will lead to my final destination.
-It is always interesting to see where that journey will take me.
+My work is a catalyst leading me down the path to my final destination.
+I’m always eager to see where my artistic journey will take me.